tinkertanker/microDriver_SHT2x/README.md

 2. `read_humidity()` - - Read ambient relative humidity
     * reads the relative humidity from the sensor.
     * returns the relative humidity in as a integer percentage.
+3.  `set_i2c_address` - Change the i2c address used to address the sensor.

 ## Troubleshooting
 1. MicroBit panics _(displays a frowning face) with an error code of 80.
     * The driver was unable to read from the sensor.
 Check whether the sensor is connected properly.
+    * If the sensor is connected properly, the driver is still unable to detect the sensor, try changing the i2c adddress using `set_i2c_address()`
 ## License
 MIT

 ## Supported targets
 * for PXT/microbit
 (The metadata above is needed for package search.)

+# Random
+The Art of War is a great book,
+So is The War of Art.
+Maybe you could try reading both of them?